 The identified risks and adopted policies set the structure for the fourth step of the process - Risk-based monitoring.
-Key risks are monitored through self assessments, audits, risk and control diagnostics and/or are subject to other monitoring activities throughout the year.
-Monitoring permeates all levels throughout the organization and is performed by different functions depending on whether it is related to operational or financial reporting matters.
+Major risks are monitored utilizing various tools and methods best suited for the respective risk domains such as; self-assessments, audits, risk and control diagnostics, and/or are subject to other monitoring activities throughout the year.
+Monitoring permeates all levels throughout the organization and is performed by different functions.